 Then, one day, his knees started to hurt, and he reluctantly agreed with what I had been telling him all along “Michael, to lose weight, you must consume less energy than you are expending throughout the day.”
 He significantly reduced his food intake.
 After a while, his weight went down to the norm.
 He still runs the same number of miles as before, but with 50 lbs. less fat to carry along, his knees no longer hurt.
 That he lost weight didn’t surprise him, but that he can eat half as much, and still run just as far, and feel even better — that did!

 And the bottom line is: if in doubt, eat less!

 According to The Center for Nutrition Policy and Promotion, a division of the U.S. Department of Agriculture, the energy requirements for average-height sedentary adults* are quite modest:

 As you can see from the above table, the lower range of the calorie intake – 2,000 and 1,600 calories respectively – is for men and women over 51+ years of age.
 The higher range – 2,600 and 2,000 – is for men and women between the ages of 19 and 30.

-Based on these figures, a 30 year old 5’4” tall woman who doesn’t walk at least “1.5 to 3 miles per day at 3 to 4 miles per hour” will gain weight at the rate of 1 gram for each 9 extra calories over 2,000 calories.
+Based on these figures, a 30-year-old 5’4” tall woman who doesn’t walk at least “1.5 to 3 miles per day at 3 to 4 miles per hour” will gain weight at the rate of 1 gram for every 9 extra calories over 2,000 calories.